What is Metaverse?

 Metaverse ETF: Invest in Metaverse via an ETF

 The Roundhill Ball Metaverse ETF (META) offers investors exposure to the Metaverse.
-META ETF tracks the performance of the Ball Metaverse Index (“META Index”).
+METV ETF tracks the performance of the Ball Metaverse Index (“META Index”).
 The Ball Metaverse Index consists of a portfolio of global companies actively involved in the Metaverse.
-Investors can also consider investing in the META ETF instead of individually picking and investing in metaverse stocks.
-The downside of investing in META ETF is the 0.75% expense ratio (i.e. for every $10,000 invested in this ETF will cost you $75 in fund management fees per year).
+Investors can also consider investing in the METV ETF instead of individually picking and investing in metaverse stocks.
+The downside of investing in METV ETF is the 0.75% expense ratio (i.e. for every $10,000 invested in this ETF will cost you $75 in fund management fees per year).

-META ETF (META) is not to be confused with Meta Company (FB)
+METAVERSE ETF (METV) is not to be confused with Meta (Facebook’s parent) Company (META)